MartinPetkov/DMASK-Visualizer/README.md

 4. Submit queries in the web page; if successful, the results will open in a new tab in your default browser (or in the default .html file handling program)

 # Samples
-The front-end-code folder contains some sample files with queries to visualize, named sample1.html, sample2.html and sample3.html.
+The front-end-code/samples folder contains sample files with completed queries, to test out just the visualizer component.